molecule/molecule.github.io/index.md

         content: My class project in collaboration with <a href="http://cearto.com/">César</a>, Sarah, Eric, and Richard was accepted to DIS 2018!
         date: 5 Mar 2018
     -
+        content: Taking a well-deserved break!
+No email or work-related projects for me :) See you in the spring!
+        Date: 15 Dec 2017
+    -
         content: Our latest project conditionally accepted to CHI 2018!
         date: 11 Dec 2017
     -